5 Social work careers you could pursue with an MSW

 1. Health care social worker

-Working as a health care social worker, you’d provide individuals and families with the psychosocial support needed to cope with chronic, acute or terminal illnesses.
-You might provide education and counseling to patients, advise family members and caregivers, make referrals for other services and collaborate with other professionals to evaluate a patient’s needs.
+As a health care social worker, you’d provide individuals and families with the psychosocial support needed to cope with chronic, acute or terminal illnesses.
+You might educate and counsel patients, advise family members and caregivers, make referrals for other services and collaborate with other professionals to evaluate a patient’s needs.

-In hospital environments, health care social workers may also oversee Medicaid- and Medicare-related paperwork and recordkeeping.
-Additionally, these professionals may have the opportunity to conduct social research to advance knowledge and also develop or advise on social policy related to their work.
+In hospital environments, health care social workers also oversee paperwork and recordkeeping related to Medicaid- and Medicare.
+Additionally, these professionals may have the opportunity to conduct social research to advance knowledge and also develop or advise on social policy.

 Health care social worker positions almost always require a master’s degree in the field.
-They’re expected to grow at nearly triple the rate of all occupations nationwide.
-Job openings are projected to increase 20 percent by 2026.
+Job openings are projected to increase 11 percent by 2031, which is double the rate of all occupations nationwide.

 2. Mental health and substance abuse social worker

-By practicing mental health and substance abuse social work, you’d have the opportunity to work closely with clients who experience mental, emotional or substance abuse problems.
-Duties include providing individual or group therapy from a trauma-informed approach, crisis intervention, case management, client advocacy, prevention strategies and education.
+Social workers who specialize in mental health and substance abuse work closely with clients who experience mental, emotional, or substance abuse problems.
+Duties include providing individual or group therapy from a trauma-informed approach, crisis intervention, case management, client advocacy, prevention strategies, and education.

 3. Marriage and family therapist

-If you pursue a career as a marriage and family therapist, you’ll specialize in diagnosing and treating mental and emotional disorders within the context of marriage and family systems.
-Such disorders can be cognitive, affective or behavioral.
+Marriage and family therapists specialize in diagnosing and treating mental and emotional disorders within the context of marriage and family systems.
 These psychotherapy professionals counsel clients regarding any concerns they may have related to unsatisfactory relationships, divorce and separation, financial difficulties or parenting.

-Marriage and family therapists apply psychotherapeutic, family systems theories and other techniques to enhance their clients skills and strategies for confronting their problems in a constructive manner.
-They will typically develop individualized treatment plans that address family relationship issues, destructive behavioral patterns and more.
-Therapists may also determine whether clients would be better served by seeing other specialists in fields like medicine or legal aid.
+Marriage and family therapists apply psychotherapeutic, family systems theories and other techniques to enhance their client’s skills and strategies for confronting their problems in a constructive manner.
+They typically develop individualized treatment plans that help families work through traumatic events, relationship issues, destructive behavioral patterns, and more.

-All marriage and family therapists are required to have earned a master’s degree in psychology, marriage and family therapy or social work.
-These professionals are in particularly high demand, with jobs in this sector projected to grow 23 percent by 2026.
+All marriage and family therapists are required to have earned a master’s degree in psychology, marriage and family therapy, or social work.
+These professionals are in particularly high demand, with jobs in this sector projected to grow 14 percent by 2031.

 4. Child, family and school social worker

-The primary mission of child, family and school social workers is to provide social services and assistance that can improve the social and psychological functioning of children and their families.
+The primary mission of child, family and school social workers is to improve the social and psychological functioning of children and their families.
 These social workers aim to maximize family well-being, along with the resiliency skills and academic functioning of children.

-In the child and family sphere, social workers may consult with and counsel parents, arrange adoptions and find foster homes for children who have been abandoned or abused.
-In schools, they work to develop a strengths-based approach in addressing a variety of problems, including teenage pregnancy, truancy and general misbehavior.
-In this role, you may find the need to address legal issues, such as child abuse.
-You might need to assist with court hearings and even provide testimony to inform custody arrangements.
+Child welfare social workers consult with and counsel parents, arrange adoptions, and find foster homes for children who have been neglected, abandoned, or abused.
+In schools, social workers apply a strengths-based approach to address a variety of problems, including teenage pregnancy, truancy, and disruptive misbehavior.
+These professionals sometimes work within the legal system and may need to assist with court hearings or even provide testimony to inform custody arrangements.

 While some child, family and school social worker positions will hire candidates with a bachelor’s degree in the field, many prefer master’s-qualified social workers.
-These positions are expected to grow 14 percent by 2026, which is double the rate of the national average for all occupations.
+These positions are expected to grow 9 percent by 2031, which is faster than the national average for all occupations.

 5. School counselor